Glitterball

 Glitterball is a live, late night, interactive television quiz show in the United Kingdom.
-It was broadcast under the ITV Play branding on ITV a few nights a week from around midnight (usually), and from 1.00am on ITV2.
+It was broadcast under the ITV Play branding on ITV a few nights a week from around midnight (usually), and from 1.00 a.m. on ITV2.
 The show launched on 19 February 2007.
 Both Glitterball and Make Your Play alternated their days of broadcast.
 Glitterballs final show broadcast on the morning of Sunday 30 September 2007.

 Overview

 Glitterball was created by Ludus:ETV (who also produced The Mint) and produced from studios at 3SixtyMedia, Manchester.
 The programme was broadcast on ITV and ITV2 from Sunday to Wednesdays.

 The show started on 19 February 2007.
 In order to win money, holidays and various other special prizes, viewers are required to either call in at a cost of 75p from a BT landline, text the word 'BALL' to an automated call back service or enter via the ITV website.
 If successful, they would be placed on hold and then transferred live to the studio to deliver their answer.

 An announcement on 12 September 2007 confirmed that the show, along with similar late night phone-ins, would be phased out by the end of 2007.